 People tuned in to Stern’s show, according to New York (Kasindorf, Nov.
 23, 1992, p.
 41), “to see how far he will go.”
 The answer was, he would go pretty far — yet, ultimately, even that would not be enough.
 Agreeing with Merry, the New York Times (Zinoman, 2006) said about Lenny Bruce, “What was once shocking is now nostalgic and expected” — and, likewise, the heyday of radio shock jocks like Stern came to a close.
 In the words of Thrillist (Jackson, 2016), people like Stern “don’t generate headlines like they used to.
 They aren’t changing the culture.
 They aren’t relevant.”

 We have, then, a certain trajectory.
 Like a missile fired into the sky, Lenny Bruce departed radically from standard practice, achieving a high point before arcing back down to the ground.
 In doing so, he opened new possibilities.
 He changed the world.
 On the positive side, his changes brought freedom and insight.
 On the negative side, his changes brought people like Howard Stern.
 Not to deny that Stern likewise brought good as well as bad.
-There has been fun and sometimes insight.
+There has been fun; there may have been some contributions to making the world a better place.
 But, on balance, Howard Stern is precisely what Merry was talking about, today, in The American Conservative.
 Stern epitomizes the cheapening of public discourse.